la2050/archive/_projects/2014/envisionla-by-coding-and-design-with-minecraft.md

       Recruiting and retention rates at local higher education institutions (Dream Metric)
   Please describe yourself: Proposed collaboration (we want to work with partners!)
+  What resources does your project need?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
   impact_metrics: >-
     Our project is hitting many areas for today and LA2050.
 As mentioned before there are very few Latinos and Blacks in the creative industry.
 We hope to